 Screening human embryos for polygenic traits has limited utilityThe authors of the paper seem to define "utility" in terms of expected gain in trait value.
 However, there is also utility in eliminating very negative outcomes, even if they have small probability.
-This does not shift the average very much but may still be highly desirable.
+This does not shift the average (expected gain) very much but may still be highly desirable.
 For example, the odds of my house being destroyed by fire or earthquake in the next decade are small, but the outcome is negative enough that I will act to insure against it.
 If there is a 1% chance of a $100k house being destroyed, the expected loss is only $1k over the period.
 But without insurance the outcome might be devastating to a family.

 E. Karavani et al.